spesmilo/electrumx/docs/HOWTO.rst

 ===============

 You can choose from LevelDB and RocksDB to store transaction information on disk.
-The time taken and DB size is not significantly different.
+On an SSD, RocksDB performs better than LevelDB.
 We tried to support LMDB, but its history write performance was much worse.

 You will need to install one of:

 + `plyvel <https://plyvel.readthedocs.io/en/latest/installation.html>`_ for LevelDB.

-  Included as part of a regular pip installation of ElectrumX.
+  ``apt install libleveldb-dev build-essential``

+  ``pip3 install plyvel`` , or use the ``[leveldb]`` extra install option to ElectrumX.

 + `rocksdb-ng <https://pypi.org/project/rocksdb-ng>`_ for RocksDB

   (Should work with RocksDB versions 8-10)

-  ``apt install librocksdb-dev``
+  ``apt install librocksdb-dev build-essential pkg-config``

   ``pip3 install rocksdb-ng`` , or use the ``[rocksdb]`` extra install option to ElectrumX.